The PIPAP Vision

 The Protected Areas Working Group (PAWG) of the Pacific Islands Round Table for Nature Conservation recommended a forum to better connect a diverse range of people and their work relating to protected and conserved areas.
 To increase efficacy with respect to gaining momentum with communications and conservation work, the Pacific Islands Protected Area Portal (PIPAP) was launched.

 Guided by the results of our regional needs assessment, we have designed this portal to benefit you.
 PIPAP offers a range of selected resources and opportunities that can assist you in your everyday work. in addition, we provide a weekly newsletter to disseminate the latest regional and international news on protected areas, upcoming regional and international events of interest, employment vacancies and latest research and studies, click here to subscribe.
-Shortly, we will also be featuring a talanoa forum for you to share knowledge, exchange information and communicate with other practitioners in the region.
-WATCH THIS SPACE...
+We also feature a talanoa discussion forum for you to share knowledge, exchange information and communicate with other practitioners in the region - click here to sign up.

 You can click the links in the graphic to navigate around the portal, or you can use the main drop down menu.
 Whenever you see the logo within the portal, click it to return to the home page.